Español: Español

 5. Retinitis Pigmentosa: is a group of inherited eye diseases that affect the light-sensitive part of the eye (retina).
 Retinitis Pigmentosa causes cells in the retina to die, causing progressive vision loss.
 The first sign of Retinitis Pigmentosa usually is night blindness.
 As the condition progresses, affected individuals develop tunnel vision (loss of peripheral vision), and eventually loss of central vision.
 Retinitis Pigmentosa may be caused by mutations in any of at least 50 genes.

-Rare Diseases like the ones listed above and many more can benefit from alternative treatments such as Stem Cell Therapy, stem cell treatment for heart failure, If you have any questions or would like to know if your Disease or Condition can be treated with Stem Cell Therapy you can contact us at info@progencell.com or call 1 (888) 443 6235 for more information.
+Rare Diseases like the ones listed above and many more can benefit from alternative treatments such as Stem Cell Therapy, stem cell treatment for multiple sclerosis, stem cell treatment for heart failure, If you have any questions for our stem cell therapy specialist or would like to know if your Disease or Condition can be treated with Stem Cell Therapy you can contact us at info@progencell.com or call 1 (888) 443 6235 for more information.

 Is Stem Cell Therapy Right for You?